Sister City (Parks and Recreation)

 "Sister City" is the fifth episode of the second season of Parks and Recreation, and the eleventh overall episode of the series.
 It originally aired on NBC in the United States on October 15, 2009.
 In the episode, Leslie welcomes a delegation from Venezuela, who act disrespectfully toward Pawnee and the United States.

 The episode was written by Alan Yang and directed by series co-creator Michael Schur.
 It featured Saturday Night Live performer Fred Armisen in a guest appearance as Raul, the head of the Venezuelan delegation.
 According to Nielsen Media Research, the episode was seen by 4.69 million household viewers, a drop from the previous week.
-The episode received generally positive reviews.
+The episode received highly positive reviews and is widely considered one of the best Parks and Recreation episodes.